eodell6502/gadgetry-api/README.md

 To tell Gadgetry and the client that an error has occurred, the result object should contain a `_errcode` element.
 It doesn't matter what its value is, but its presence will tell Gadgetry to abort an ongoing batch of requests if it has been so configured.
-(This is the default behavior.)
+(This is the default behavior.
+You can change the name of this element by setting the `errcodeLabel` config value.)

 The full set of arguments available to an API function actually looks like
 this: